Politics of North Macedonia: Legislative branch

-The Assembly (Sobranie) has 120 members, elected for a four-year term, by proportional representation.
+The Assembly (Sobranie / Kuvendi) has 120 members, elected for a four-year term, by proportional representation.

 There are between 120 and 140 seats, currently there are 120; members are directly elected in multi-seat constituencies by closed list proportional representation vote.
 There is a possibility of three people being directly elected in diaspora constituencies by a simple majority vote provided there is sufficient voter turnout.

-The last election to be held was on 11 December 2016, with a second round held in one polling station on 25 December 2016.
-The next election is to be held in 2020.

-The result of this election was as follows: percent of vote by party/coalition - VMRO-DPMNE 38.1%, SDSM coalition 36.7%, BDI 7.3%, Besa Movement 4.9%, AfA 3.1%, PDSh 2.7%, other 7.2%; seats by party - VMRO-DPMNE 51, SDSM coalition 49, BDI 10, Besa Movement 5, AfA 3, PDSh 2; note - the 3 seats for diaspora went unfilled because none of the candidates won the 6,500 minimum vote threshold.